fullstack-hy2020/fullstack-hy2020.github.io/src/content/6/en/part6c.md

 #### 6.16 Anecdotes and the backend, step1

-When the application launches fetch the anecdotes from the backend implemented using json-server.
+When the application launches, fetch the anecdotes from the backend implemented using json-server.

-The initial backend data can be found, e.g. [here](https://github.com/fullstackopen-2019/misc/blob/master/anecdotes.json).
+As the initial backend data, you can use, e.g. [this](https://github.com/fullstackopen-2019/misc/blob/master/anecdotes.json).

 #### 6.17 Anecdotes and the backend, step2